Active Learning for Regression by Inverse Distance Weighting: Introduction

 As pointed out in~\cite{Wu19}, AL methods should collect data that are \emph{informative}, \emph{representative}, and \emph{diverse}, i.e., respectively, contain rich information for reducing modeling errors, cover portions of the feature vector space where the predictor is evaluated most frequently and in particular reject outliers, and explore such a space trying to avoid sampling the same regions too often.
-AL methods are often linked to a specific class of predictors, such as neural networks\cite{Mac92} or mixtures of Gaussians and locally weighted regression~\cite{CGJ96}, or to a particular learning algorithm~\cite{CZZ16}.
-Moreover, AL methods are typically computationally involved in the case optimal sampling is sought, or in query-by-committee methods~\cite{SOS92} in which multiple predictors need to be trained to measure their disagreement.
+AL methods are often linked to a specific class of predictors, such as neural networks~\cite{Mac92} or mixtures of Gaussians and locally weighted regression~\cite{CGJ96}, or to a particular learning algorithm~\cite{SN09,DMB13,DB14,CZZ17}.
+Moreover, AL methods can be computationally involved in the case optimal sampling is sought, or in query-by-committee (QBC) methods~\cite{SOS92,RH95,BRK07} in which multiple predictors need to be retrained repeatedly to measure their disagreement.

+In general, in AL the \emph{acquisition function} that is used to drive the selection of the next sample has two components.
+The first is related to the position of the feature vector within the feature-vector space and is used for pure \emph{exploration} of that space.
+The second aims at the \emph{exploitation} of the target values acquired so far, learning a model on the available feature vectors/target pairs and using it for predicting target values.
+Such a model-based approach usually tries to estimate a form or another of target uncertainty, such as to locate feature vectors whose target is supposed to be farthest from the target values already acquired~\cite{WLH19}, sample where a committee of predictors mostly disagree~\cite{SOS92,RH95,BRK07}, or select the feature vector that is expected to make the most change in the prediction function~\cite{CZZ17}.

-AL is related to the problem of optimally designing experiments, whose origin dates back at least to the 30s~\cite{Fis35}, and has attracted an extensive literature for decades~\cite{BHH78}.
+AL is related to the problem of optimally designing experiments, whose origins date back at least to the 30s~\cite{Fis35}, and has attracted an extensive literature for decades~\cite{BHH78}.
 Another problem related to AL is black-box derivative-free optimization~\cite{RS13} in which a surrogate of the objective function is learned incrementally from a finite number of samples of it, such as in Bayesian optimization methods~\cite{SSWAD15}.
 Compared to solving a supervised learning problem, where the objective is to find a model that reproduces well the underlying process over the entire set of feature-vectors of interest, in black-box optimization the problem is somehow simpler, as the interest is limited to approximating the objective function well around one of its global minimizers.